Bad trip: Treatment

-Effects
+Pathophysiology

-Bad trips may cause hallucinogen persisting perception disorder (HPPD).
+Bad trips may cause range of conditions such as psychosis and hallucinogen persisting perception disorder (HPPD).

 Perspectives

 Stanislav Grof

 Psychiatrist Stanislav Grof once said in an interview:

 In a 1975 book, Grof suggested that painful and difficult experiences during a trip could be a result of the mind reliving experiences associated with birth, and that experiences of imprisonment, eschatological terror, or suffering far beyond anything imaginable in a normal state, if seen through to conclusion, often resolve into emotional, intellectual and spiritual breakthroughs.
 From this perspective, Grof suggests that interrupting a bad trip, while initially seen as beneficial, could potentially trap the tripper in unresolved psychological states.
 Grof also suggests that many cathartic experiences within psychedelic states, while not necessarily crises, may be the effects of consciousness entering a perinatal space.

 Rick Strassman

 Professor of psychiatry Rick Strassman is critical of reframing the experience of bad trips as one of "challenging experiences".